British Gymnastics

-British Gymnastics, also known as the British Amateur Gymnastics Association (BAGA), is the sports governing body for gymnastics and Trampolining in the UK.
+British Gymnastics (BG) is the sports governing body for gymnastics disciplines in the United Kingdom including Acrobatic Gymnastics, Aerobic Gymnastics, Disability Gymnastics, Men’s Artistic Gymnastics, Rhythmic Gymnastics, TeamGym, Trampoline, Double Mini Tramp, Tumbling and Women’s Artistic Gymnastics.

+It works in partnership with the Home Nations Gymnastics Associations: English Gymnastics, Gymnastics Northern Ireland, Scottish Gymnastics and Welsh Gymnastics.

 History

-It was founded in 1888 as the Amateur Gymnastics and Fencing Association.
-Gymnastics had been adopted in this country, having been invented in Germany by Friedrich Ludwig Jahn, to improve the health and fitness of its soldiers.
-The rings, pommel horse, parallel bars, and horizontal bar were developed by Jahn.
-In the late 1800s gymnastics became popular for men thanks to the Army Physical Training Corps which was formed in 1860.
-Walter Tysall won the men's silver medal in the 1908 Olympics.
-After this time the Swedish form of gymnastics became more popular, a more artistic version developed by Pehr Henrik Ling which was for men and women, and needed little apparatus.
+British Gymnastics was founded in 1888 as the Amateur Gymnastics and Fencing Association.

+Walter Tysall became the first Briton to win an Olympic medal for gymnastics, achieving silver at the 1908 Olympics.

-Women first competed at the Olympics in gymnastics at the 1928 Olympics in Amsterdam, where the British women's team took the bronze – its best performance.
+Women competed at the Olympics in gymnastics for the first time at the 1928 Olympics in Amsterdam, where the British women's team took the bronze – their best performance.

-After the Second World War, the German and Swedish forms of gymnastics were combined.
-The 1960 Rome Olympics were the first to be televised, and this led to a greater interest in Britain of gymnastics.
-This Olympics had been dominated by Russian female gymnasts.
-In 1963 the Amateur Gymnastics Association became the British Amateur Gymnastics Association, and the BAGA first received a government grant, allowing it to pay coaches, and appoint a full-time national coach, Wray Stuart.
+The 1960 Summer Olympics were the first to be televised, and this led to a greater interest in Britain of gymnastics.

+In 1963 the Amateur Gymnastics Association became the British Amateur Gymnastics Association, and the BAGA first received a government grant, allowing it to pay coaches, and appoint a full-time national coach, Nik Stuart.
 He developed the BAGA Awards, a proficiency scheme for young gymnasts, which was adopted by seventy other countries.

+The British men and women took part in their first ever Gymnastics World Championships in 1966 in Dortmund.

 The BAGA Awards started to produce results for Britain.
 Gymnastics were given superstar status by the 1972 Olympics at Munich.
+Use of Lilleshall for gymnastics increased greatly throughout the late 1970s under Derek Tremayne.